Photoshop Halftone Dot Pattern tutorial

 Going to Filter > Filter Gallery.

-Choosing the Halftone Pattern filter from the Sketch group.
+Choosing Halftone Pattern in the Sketch group.

 The Halftone Filter settings in the Filter Gallery in Photoshop.

-The Halftone Filter settings.
+The Halftone Pattern options.

 Step 8: Use the Torn Edges filter to roughen the dots